It can be tough to lose weight through changes to diet and exercise alone. If you can relate to that, we see you.

 Mounjaro week 3-4: Forming habits

-By now, you’ll hopefully be settling into a more consistent routine with Mounjaro.
+You’ll still be on the same starting dose during Mounjaro week 3 and 4.
+You’ll hopefully be settling into a more consistent routine with the medication now.
 You might also start to see some results.
 According to clinical trials, on average people lose just under 4% weight after one month.

 Though it’s totally fine if you aren’t seeing much improvement yet.
 Remember, the point of starting on the lowest dose is to get your body used to the medicine.

-At around four weeks, Mounjaro will start to reach a steady state—which means that a consistent amount of it stays in your system.
+By Mounjaro week 4, the medication will start to reach a steady state—which means that a consistent amount of it stays in your system.
 So, if you have been noticing any changes, like feeling fuller, these might last longer than in the previous weeks.

 Mounjaro week 5-6: Your weight loss journey is underway

-It’s time to increase your dose to 5mg.
+At the start of Mounjaro week 5, it’s likely time to increase your dose to 5mg as long as you’ve not experienced any severe side effects.
 From here, your dose will be dialled up every four weeks unless you get any difficult side effects.
 Generally, side effects are more likely with stronger doses, but to reiterate, these are mild for most people and tend to clear up.
 Check with your clinician if they stick around or are bothering you.

 This also feels like a good time to remind you to keep up your new, healthy habits.
 Mounjaro is meant to be used alongside lifestyle changes, so if you take it on its own it might not work as well.
 Getting used to eating well and exercising more can also help prevent weight regain in the long run.